 So, should you dry brush?

 Honestly, something about dry brushing just feels good.
 Those 30 seconds (or more!) of self-care—of doing good for your body—sets a positive intention.
 I was sent OSEA's Plant-Based Dry Brush to test, and though I didn't notice any immediate, dramatic change, it was the routine of dry brushing that I enjoyed most.
 Even though the lack of a handle on this particular brush makes it hard to use on my back, it felt soothing to brush my legs and arms.

 If you have sensitive skin, you might want to reconsider dry brushing.
 "Anyone with skin conditions such as eczema or psoriasis needs to be very cautious in the affected areas so as not to cause more sensitivity," says Vargas.
 "Either skip those areas or if they cover larger areas of the body, then perhaps skip this altogether."

 Dr. Ilyas also noted that over-exfoliating can be a bad thing because it can lead to sensitive, inflamed skin.
 "It can also stimulate excess pigment to be deposited in the skin and lead to discoloration," she adds.
 "If performed over open wounds, cuts, or eczema, bacteria and yeast may overthrow and lead to infections."

 But barring that, you've got the go-ahead from an otherwise skeptic dermatologist.
 "I tell my patients that if they feel a benefit to skin brushing and they do not have any underlying skin conditions then it is likely harmless to do," Dr. Ilyas says.

 The final verdict?
 If you're looking to reduce cellulite or dramatically affect your lymphatic system, dry brushing is not for you.
-But if you're just looking to exfoliate your skin, and to spend a minute with your body in the name of self-care, give it a try.
+However, if you're looking to exfoliate your skin and spend a minute with your body in the name of self-care, give it a try.